pemulis/website/content/home/about.md

 The latest version is **1.1.1** (September 9, 2015).
 You can also [build from source](https://github.com/ricochet-im/ricochet/blob/master/BUILDING.md).

+Note for Mac users: After downloading, you should drag the application out of the .dmg to the Applications folder before installing or there will be an error.
+See [issue #122](https://github.com/ricochet-im/ricochet/issues/122) on GitHub for details.

 ### How it works

 Ricochet uses the [Tor network](https://www.torproject.org/about/overview.html.en) to reach your contacts without relying on messaging servers.
 It creates a [hidden service](https://www.torproject.org/docs/hidden-services.html.en), which is used to rendezvous with your contacts without revealing your location or IP address.